Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 • Reassure the person that they are safe.

-• Try to distract by offering an activity or chore.
+• Try to distract the person by offering an activity or chore.

 2.3.2 Dementia-Related Psychosis

-Paranoia is a type of delusion in which a person may believe—without a good reason—that others are lying to them, being unfair, or are “out to get me.”
-A person may become suspicious, fearful, or jealous of other people.
-Paranoia can sometimes include caregivers, family, or friends.
+Paranoia is a type of delusion in which a person may believe—without a good reason—that someone is lying to them, being unfair, or are “out to get me.”
+This can cause a person to become suspicious, fearful, or jealous of other people.
+Paranoia often includes people close to the person living with dementia (caregivers, family members, or friends).

-Hallucinations can occur when a person hears, tastes, smells, sees, touches, or feels something that is distorted or not there.
-For example, they may see shadows, cats running through the room, or images of threatening people or things (Fischer, 2022).
+Hallucinations occur when a person hears, tastes, smells, sees, touches, or feels something that is distorted or not there.
+For example, a person may see shadows, cats running through the room, or images of threatening people or things (Fischer, 2022).

-Visual hallucinations can occur in the moderate to severe stage of dementia and are particularly common in people with Lewy body dementia.* While atypical antipsychotics are sometimes used off label to manage hallucinations, in a person with Lewy body dementia, antipsychotic medications can make hallucinations worse.
+Visual hallucinations can occur in the moderate to severe stage of dementia and are particularly common in people with Lewy body dementia*.
+For a person living with Lewy body dementia, antipsychotic medications can make hallucinations worse.

 For a person with new onset of visual hallucinations, the number one cause is medication side effects.
 For this reason, all medications the person is receiving should be regularly and carefully reviewed.

-Acute health issues such as urinary tract infections or environmental factors such as poor lighting or sensory overload can cause delusions and hallucinations.
-Changes in the brain can contribute to these behaviors, especially changes related to sensory awareness, memory, and decreased ability to communicate or be understood.
+Acute health issues such as urinary tract infections or environmental factors such as poor lighting or sensory overload can contribute to delusions and hallucinations.
+Brain changes can also contribute to hallucinations, especially changes related to sensory awareness.

-When communicating with someone who is expressing paranoia or delusions, understand that the delusion is very real for that person.
+When communicating with someone who is experiencing paranoia or delusions, remember that the delusion is very real for that person.
 Do not argue or try to correct the person.
 Explaining the truth of the situation does not work.
 Do not agree or validate the paranoia or delusion—try to respond to the person’s emotion.
-For hallucinations, it is often helpful to decrease auditory and visual stimuli as well as evaluating the person for a visual or hearing impairment.
+For hallucinations, it is often helpful to decrease auditory and visual stimuli.
+It is also important to evaluate the person for a visual or hearing impairment.

 2.3.3 Wandering

-Wandering and exploring are activities that almost everyone enjoys.
+Wandering and exploring are activities we all enjoy.
+It can occur at any stage of a person’s dementia.
 But, because a person living with dementia might be at risk for falls or injury, providers and caregivers often see wandering as a problem and try to control or prevent this behavior.
 However, preventing a person from safely wandering creates other problems, such as boredom, loss of social interaction, stigma, loss of conditioning, pain and discomfort, and even skin breakdown.

-Wandering can involve moving to a specific location, lapping, or circling along a path, pacing back and forth, or wandering at random.
+Wandering can involve moving to a specific location, lapping, or circling along a path, or pacing back and forth.
 People may wander out of habit or because they are convinced something needs to be done.
-They may want to return home after work, cook dinner, walk the dog, exercise, or search for something they think they have misplaced.
-The most important goal is to prevent a person from wandering into unsafe areas, or eloping* from a home or facility.
+They may think they need to return home after work, cook dinner, walk the dog, exercise, or search for something they think they have misplaced.
+The most important goal is to prevent a person from wandering into unsafe areas, other residents’ rooms, or eloping* from a facility.

 *Eloping: When a person wanders away or leaves a facility or home unsupervised or unnoticed.